 Fine Arts Educator Training Course

-The Problems
+The Problem

 1. New Website Rollout Difficulties: When a new district Fine Arts website launched, educators faced challenges updating and maintaining their pages.
 The editing interface was unintuitive, the workflow unclear, and structured training was lacking.
 As a result, the web developer was fielding constant troubleshooting requests instead of focusing on higher-level initiatives.

 2. Administrative Overload: Fine Arts educators across the district were managing a variety of administrative tasks - budgeting, trip planning, ordering supplies, tracking inventory, and scheduling events - without efficient access to standardized systems or documentation.
-This inconsistency caused frequent errors, duplicated efforts, and heavy reliance on the department Coordinator for support, pulling him away from other job-specific tasks.
+This inconsistency caused frequent errors, duplicated efforts, and heavy reliance on the department coordinator for support, pulling him away from other job-specific tasks.

 The Challenge